LinuxCrashCourse/LinuxCrashCourse/Tabs/Files.md

     ```bash
     mv file newfile  # This will rename a file
     mv file.txt dir  # This will move a file to a directory
-    mv dir dir       # This will move a directory to a directory
+    mv dir1 dir2       # This will move a directory to a directory
+    cp -r dir1 dir2 && rm -R dir1 # This is like mv dir1 dir2 but will  a nested directorys with content
     ```

 - ## [chown](http://manpages.ubuntu.com/manpages/jammy/en/man1/chown.1.html)